gijs/applitude/index.md

 ## Words of warning

-The project currently is very much work in progress and therefore not very well documented; you will find loose ends and corners.
+The project currently is very much work in progress and therefore not fully documented; you will find loose ends and corners.
 You'll only get something out of it if you're seriously into Xtext DSLs and iPhone development with Objective C.

 ## Getting started